itu-devops/itu-minitwit-docker-swarm-teraform/README.md

 ## Terraform backends

 Terraform maintains a `.tfstate` file that contains the current state of your infrastructure. `backends` are the different ways that terraform can store this state file.
 By default terraform will use the `local` backend which is simply creating files locally, which is fine for testing.
-For production deployments we want to store the statefiles a safe place, so that we don't loose them, and so that the state is not tied to a single machine for teams working on the same infrastructure.
+For production deployments we want to store the statefiles in a safe place, so that we don't lose them, and so that the state is not tied to a single machine for teams working on the same infrastructure.

-Therefore in this scenario we use Digital Ocean space to store our terraform state files, such that all terraform commands interact wit the remote state.
+Therefore in this scenario we use Digital Ocean space to store our terraform state files, such that all terraform commands interact with the remote state.

 ### Integrating with CI

-Another usecase for remote terraform state is that we can make the state avilable to our CI systems.
+Another use case for remote terraform states is that we can make the state available to our CI systems.
 Since they are simply stored in a s3-API-compatible blob store, we can use s3 tools to interact with the files.
-An example of how to do this is found in the `docker/s3cmd` directory. `s3cmd` is a cli tool for interacting with s3 buckets. the `docker/s3cmd` directory contains a dockerfile that contains s3cmd ready-to-use, by simply providing the keys as environment variables.
+An example of how to do this is found in the `docker/s3cmd` directory. `s3cmd` is a cli tool for interacting with s3 buckets.
+The `docker/s3cmd` directory contains a dockerfile that contains s3cmd ready-to-use, by simply providing the keys as environment variables.
 The script `docker/s3cmd/get_terraform_state.sh` shows how to use the docker image to get the terraform state files.
 Terraform state files are plain JSON so we can use tools like `jq` to easily parse the values we need, like the ip addresses of the nodes.
 Also note in the example below that I `source` the secrets file to load the variables into my shell.

 ![](images/s3cmd.png)